spatie/docs.spatie.be-old/resources/views/laravel-event-projector/v1/basic-usage/writing-your-first-projector.md

 ## Creating a model

-Here's a small migration to create a table that stores accounts:
+Here's a small migration to create a table that stores accounts.
+Using a `uuid` is not strictly required, but it will make your life much easier when using this package.
+In the all examples we'll assume that you'll use them.

 ```php
 use Illuminate\Support\Facades\Schema;